DCRG-Bristol/pim/README.md

 >> mpm install export_fig
 ```

 When installing, mpm checks for a file in the package called `install.m`, which it will run after confirming (or add `--force` to auto-confirm).
-It also checks for a file called `pathlist.m` which tells it which paths (if any) to add.
+It also checks for a file called `pathlist.twt` which tells it which paths (if any) to add.

 __Install a Github release (by tag, branch, or commit)__